alensiljak/gnucash-portfolio/README.md

 All the functionality will be provided as a web application.
 There are parts of code that are not yet exposed through the web interface, though.
 Simply run `run.bat` in the app directory.

+### Web Application

+To prepare the web application, install npm dependencies listed in package.json.
+Install Python dependencies in requirements.txt.